talsma-ict/umldoclet/docs/README.md

 - Package diagrams
 - A package dependency diagram

-The doclet will warn (and optionally fail) on cyclic package dependencies.
+The doclet will warn about (and optionally fail on) cyclic package dependencies.

 ## Requirements: